 ** Richard's friendship with all the books is a good example.

-* I really liked the scene near the end when the Pagemaster ''summoned'' the four characters Richard had to face in his challenges.
-It was cool the way they all congratulated him, each in their own way.
+* The scene near the end when the Pagemaster ''summoned'' the four characters Richard had to face in his challenges.
+They all congratulate him, each in their own way.

 * The very end of the film, [[spoiler: when Richard's parents find him asleep in the treehouse, finally having gotten over his fear of climbing the tree.]]